-You may not have noticed, but more employers are enabling professionals just like you to use your LinkedIn profile to apply for jobs.
+You may not have noticed, but more employers are enabling professionals just like you to write your LinkedIn profile to build your network and apply for jobs.

 LinkedIn is giving job seekers the ability to streamline the job application process tremendously, making it easier than ever to manage their job search.

 This is the main reason why LinkedIn should be a key part of your social media job search plan.

 By filling out their profile in a detailed manner one time, you can avoid the tedious task of completing multiple job applications for different companies.

 Recruiters will have an easier time comparing, sorting, and storing candidate information, making the process of managing candidates much more efficient.
 Any recruiting organization not currently using LinkedIn may be left in the cold if they don’t jump on board soon.

 Many job boards across the web are also integrating LinkedIn authentication protocols into their systems, making this highly likely to become a new web standard in the near future.